 - Repayment history of previous loans

 To improve your capacity, be diligent about assessing your business’s financial health through regular cash flow calculations.
 This will provide valuable information that can help balance your debt-to-income ratio.
 If you need better insight into your business’s cash flow, use a small business bank account that integrates with your bookkeeping tools to make it easy to understand your company’s performance.
 Aim to use no more than 30 percent of any open lines of credit, and make sure any outstanding debt is less than 40 percent of your business’s income.
-If you have less debt and more cash flowing into your business, lenders will feel more confident the 5 Cs of Credit.
+If you have less debt and more cash flowing into your business, lenders will feel more confident about the 5 Cs of Credit.

 Capital relates to the amount of money the owner personally invested in their small business.
 Banks are more likely to provide a loan to small business owners who have invested their own money.
 This shows that the bank isn’t the only one at risk of losing money.
 It makes a bold statement that the business owner believes in the venture, has the vote of confidence from other stakeholders (in the case of a partnership where there are multiple owners or investors), and has some level of personal funding to support their startup business.
 Potential lenders look for the amount of money the applicant and any investors have placed into the business.